Stakedllc/YIPs/YIPS/yip-1.md

 YIP stands for Yield Improvement Proposal.
 An YIP is a design document providing information to the Robo-Advisor for Yield (RAY) community, or describing a new feature for RAY or its processes or environment.
 The purpose of this process is to ensure changes to RAY are transparent and open to contribution from the community.
 The YIP should provide a concise technical specification of the feature and a rationale for the feature.
 The YIP author is responsible for building consensus within the community and documenting dissenting opinions.

-This has been adapted from the EIP (Ethereum Improvement Proposal) and the YIP (Synthetix Improvement Proposal).
+This has been adapted from the EIP (Ethereum Improvement Proposal) and the SIP (Synthetix Improvement Proposal).

 ## YIP Rationale